 Smaller though they may be, Key limes are actually known for having a bolder, slightly herbal-floral aroma and packing much more of an acidic punch than their Persian brethren.
 Aesthetically, they also tend to have a more yellow-ish tint to their green, the feel of the rind is a little more leathery, and inside, you’ll find significantly more seeds.
 Which brings up the subject of work: There’s no denying that Key limes require a lot more of it—especially when you consider yield (not a lot) versus the cost (sometimes up to two or three times more than a Persian lime).

-Nellie & Joe's Famous Key West Lime Juice, $2.48 at Walmart
+Nellie & Joe's Famous Key West Lime Juice, $2.48 from Walmart

 You can also buy Florida Key lime juice in bottles.